-EQUAL EMPLOYMENT OPPORTUNITY (EEO) AND AFFIRMATIVE ACTION
+EQUAL EMPLOYMENT OPPORTUNITY (EEO)

-Winrock is committed to equal employment opportunities without regard to race, color, religion, sex, national origin, age, disability, marital status, veteran status, sexual orientation, gender identity, genetic information or any other protected characteristic under applicable law.
+Winrock is committed to equal employment opportunities without regard to race, color, religion, sex, national origin, age, disability, genetic information, pregnancy, marital status, veteran status, any other protected characteristic under applicable law.

-Equal employment opportunity applies to all phases of employment, including, but not limited to, recruiting, employment, placement, promotion, transfer, demotion, reduction of workforce and termination, rates of pay or other forms of compensation, employee benefits, selection for training, the use of facilities, and participation in Winrock-sponsored employee activities.
+Equal employment opportunity applies to all phases of employment, including, but not limited to, recruiting, employment, placement, promotion, transfer, demotion, reduction of workforce and termination, rates of pay or other forms of compensation, employee benefits, selection for training, the use of facilities and participation in Winrock-sponsored employee activities.